HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/CustomizeErrorBehavior.md

 1. Open a command prompt or terminal session to access the HCL DX binaries.

 2. Create a temporary directory that the logged-in user can read from and write to.

+    !!!note
-You can use an existing temporary directory (for example, `/tmp`) if the user has the required permissions.
+        An existing temporary directory (for example, `/tmp`) can be used, if the user has the required permissions.
         Throughout this example, the `/tmp` and `/tmp/wcm_expanded` directories are used.

 3. Navigate to the `<wp_profile_root>/bin` directory.